Northwest Horticultural Council

 VIII.
 ADDITIONAL COMMENTS

 U.S. apple and pear imports are prohibited due to alleged phytosanitary concerns such as codling moth and fire blight.
-However, the key reason for exclusion of apple and pear imports is protection of domestic production.
+However, the key reason for the exclusion of apple and pear imports is the protection of domestic production.

-On June 30, 2007, the U.S. and Republic of Korea signed a free trade agreement.
+On June 30, 2007, the U.S. and the Republic of Korea signed a free trade agreement.
 The Korea-U.S. Free Trade Agreement was further negotiated on December 3, 2010.
 President Obama signed the U.S. implementing legislation on October 21, 2011.